kopi9999/mz80emu/doc/src/loadConfig.md

 | `struct InterfacesInfo* interfacesInfo` | Pointer to struct where data of interfaces and derived interfaces will be loaded. |
 | `struct ClockInfo* clockInfo` | Pointer to struct where data of clock and strobes will be loaded. |

 `loadConfig()` function loads and validates data from configuration file.
 If loading was successful, it saves data in pointers provided as function arguments.
 However, if data is invalid, these pointers may also contain some data loaded before an error was detected.
-In case an error is found, the function prints an error message.
+In case an error was found, the function prints an error message.

 ### `detectLoadingStep(row)`